 3.a Local Engagement

 Whereas much of the focus on implementation of practices and controls to reduce the amounts and effects of PCBs will initially be targeted to federal and state regulatory programs, there will be many opportunities for local governments, watershed associations, nonprofits, and the private sector to engage in innovative and collaborative efforts.
 As described above, the TCW has engaged NGOs in the more urbanized areas of the Bay’s tidal waters.
-This was done to ensure that the organizations in those areas that are influential in local efforts to improve environmental condition (e.g. Blue Water Baltimore, Anacostia Watershed Society, Elizabeth River Project) are represented in the management strategy and also as one element of increasing the diversity of participating stakeholders because these organizations work actively in communities that tend to be socially diverse.
+This was done to ensure that the organizations in those areas that are influential in local efforts to improve environmental condition (e.g., Blue Water Baltimore, Anacostia Watershed Society, Elizabeth River Project) are represented in the management strategy and also as one element of increasing the diversity of participating stakeholders because these organizations work actively in communities that tend to be socially diverse.
 In addition the TCW has several members that are from local water authorities (e.g., Washington Council of Governments, Hampton Roads Sanitation District) who are relied upon to help ensure that a local government perspective is considered and included to the extent appropriate in the management strategy.
 It is the responsibility of all members of the TCW to continually consider the level of engagement and implementation value of local entities in this management strategy.
 The strategy will be distributed on a regular basis for input from local entities.

 Factors Influencing Ability to Meet Goal